Neil Mercer shares his research on the use of interactive whiteboards in primary schools

-WITH COLLEAGUES FROM THE UNIVERSITY of Cambridge, the Open University, and Lancaster and Exeter Universities* I have been involved in three research projects exploring the use of interactive whiteboards (IWBs) in elementary schools.
-This research was partly motivated by a concern that IWBs were being introduced into British elementary classrooms and promoted as a tool which would (and should) “transform teaching” without a proper understanding of how their use might relate to teachers’ established, effective practice.
+WITH COLLEAGUES FROM THE UNIVERSITY of Cambridge, the Open University, and Lancaster and Exeter Universities* I have been involved in three research projects exploring the use of interactive whiteboards (IWBs) in primary schools.
+This research was partly motivated by a concern that IWBs were being introduced into British primary classrooms and promoted as a tool which would (and should) “transform teaching” without a proper understanding of how their use might relate to teachers’ established, effective practice.

 |What we know|

 |● The introduction of IWBs has had positive outcomes for effective teachers.

 ● The use of IWBs does not automatically transform teaching methods.

 ● The potential of IWBs will only be realised if it is linked to the development of teachers’ professional practice.